-His priorities include funding higher education & K-12 and improving the quality of public education.
-California’s precious water supply is also a high priority.
-We also have to improve our transportation infrastructure.
-Additionally, we need to continue paying down California’s wall of debt and control spending in order to continue funding for vital public services.
+His priorities include funding higher education & K-12 and improving the quality of public education, protecting California’s precious water supply, and improving our transportation infrastructure.
+Additionally, he supports efforts to pay down California’s wall of debt and control spending in order to continue funding for vital public services.

 A former San Rafael City Councilmember, Levine has held leadership posts throughout his career helping to develop innovative solutions at the local, state, national and international levels.
 He currently chairs the Assembly Committee on Water, Parks, and Wildlife.
 This committee is responsible for overseeing Water Bond expenditures, implementation of a long-term plan to protect our beautiful parks, and protecting endangered species, migratory birds, and other wildlife.

 The first year of the 2015-2016 Session has been a successful one for Levine.
 Governor Brown has signed into law 19 bills authored by Levine.
 These bills include traffic congestion reduction in the North Bay, wildlife corridor conservation, immigrant juvenile refugee protection, expand markets for local businesses, water conservation and improvements to State Parks.